Skip to main content

 Editor

-If the custom UI type is Editor, follow the steps below to add the custom UI to the view of the target model.
+If the custom UI type is an editor, add the custom UI to the target model's view using the following steps:

-1. In the Model Navigator, select the target model for the custom UI.
+1. Select the target model for the custom UI in the Model Navigator.

 3. Select the editor name of the embedded custom UI and add the view.

-4. Switch to the added view to view and edit the target model with the embedded custom UI.
+4. Switching to the added view allows you to view and edit the target model with the embedded custom UI.

 Navigator, Inspector

-If the custom UI type is Navigator or Inspector, the UI will be displayed in the corresponding window, allowing you to operate it directly.
+If the custom UI type is a navigator or inspector, the UI will be displayed in the corresponding window, allowing for direct operation.

 Sample: Adding a Custom Editor/Navigator/Inspector